flanksource/docs/docs/canary-checker/tutorials/getting-started.md

 ### Wrapping up

 In this guide, you've seen how to get started with canary-checker and run a few synthetic tests against PostgreSQL running in Kubernetes.
-You've also seen how you can deploy canary-checker as a Kubernetes operator and deploy a Canary into our Kubernetes cluster to continuously monitor our systems.
+You've also seen how you can deploy canary-checker as a Kubernetes operator and deploy a Canary into your Kubernetes cluster to continuously monitor your systems.

 In the next guide, You'll take a look at how to model an application and Kubernetes cluster using SystemTemplates, as well as how to link components together - eventually linking components to canaries.